blaix/prettynice/examples/server-side-state/README.md

 # Server Side State

-An example of a response that depends on in-memory state on the server.
+An example of holding state in memory on the server.

+See `src/server/Main.gren`

 ```
 npm install